MineJayPH/Anilab/README.md

 # Animepisode
-Watch The Latest Subbed and Dubbed Anime
+Watch The Latest English Dubbed and Subbed Anime